 - Shea butter: helps keep the skin protected and hydrated.

 - Retinol: is the product with the highest number of studies that support its anti-aging properties, helping to maintain a balanced tone and reduce the visibility of wrinkles.
 Those who have sensitive skin should use it with care, since at the beginning it can irritate the skin.
+You can check my guide on retinol and how to use it here.

 - Rosehip: helps keep skin hydrated and facilitates healing.